-Port Meaning 1 Power Switch Power ON/OFF switch 2 PWR Connect the supplied power adapter to this jack.
+Port Meaning 1 Power Switch Power ON/OFF switch 2 Power Connect the supplied power adapter to this jack.
 3 RESET After the device is powered on, press it to reset the device or restore to factory default settings.
-0-3 seconds: reset the device 6 seconds above: restore to factory default settings (this is used when you cannot login to the router.
-E.g.: forgot the password) 4 LAN 1X - 4X (RJ-45 connector) Connect a UTP Ethernet cable (Cat-5 or Cat-5e) to one of the four LAN ports when connecting to a PC or an office/home network of 10Mbps or 100Mbps.
-5 CONSOLE Connect a PS2/RS-232 cable to this port when connecting to a PC's RS-232 port (9-pin serial port).
-6 LINE Connect the supplied RJ-11 ("telephone") cable to this port when connecting to the ADSL/telephone network.
+0-3 seconds: reset the device 6 seconds above: restore to factory default settings (this is used when you can not login to the router, e.g. forgot the password) 4 LAN 1X - 4X (RJ-45 connector) Connect a UTP Ethernet cable (Cat-5 or Cat-5e) to connector) 4X Connect a UTP Ethernet cable (Cat-5 or Cat-5e) to connector of the four LAN ports when connecting to a PC or office/home network of 10Mbps or 100Mbps.
+5 Phone (RJ-11 connector) Connect RJ-11 cable to this port when connecting to an analog phone set.
+6 LINE Connect RJ-11 cable to this port when connecting to the telephone wall jack.
+7 ADSL Connect the supplied RJ-11 ("telephone") cable to this port when connecting to the ADSL/telephone network.
+8 Antenna (Wireless router only) Connect the detachable antenna to this port.